National MP Tim Macindoe slammed for joking about domestic violence

-National MP Tim Macindoe has been slammed for appearing to joke about domestic violence during a Facebook livestream.
+National MP Tim Macindoe has been caught appearing to joke about domestic violence during a Facebook livestream.

 But Macindoe said the joke was a reference to a British political television show and had "nothing remotely" to do with domestic violence.